-ENG 102 College Composition II (3) Continued development of ideas and strategies introduced in ENG 101.
+Continued development of ideas and strategies introduced in ENG 101.
 Extensive practice in critical thinking, reading, and writing with emphasis on composing analytical essays on literary topics and a documented research paper.
 Prerequisite: ENG 101.
 General Education: English Composition.
 Three lecture.

-ENG 139 Introduction to Creative Writing (3) Techniques of writing poetry, fiction, and creative nonfiction, with analysis of both published and student writing.
-Prerequisites: ENG 101 or Consent of Instructor.
-Grading option S/U. Three lecture.
+ENG 139 Introduction to Creative Writing (3)

+Techniques of writing poetry, fiction, and creative non-fiction, with analysis of both published and student writing.
+Pre/Co-requisites: ENG 102.
+General Education: Arts and Humanities.
+Special Requirements: Intensive Writing/Critical Inquiry.
+May be taken for S/U credit.
+Three lecture.

-ENG 235 Fundamentals of Screenwriting (3) Integrated approach to basic skills needed for the successful completion of two short screenplays.
+ENG 235 Fundamentals of Screenwriting (3)

+Integrated approach to basic skills needed for the successful completion of two short screenplays.
 Extensive screenwriting practice with critical analysis and group workshops to complement the revision process.
 Prerequisite: ENG 101 or Consent of Instructor.
-Threelecture
+Three lecture